romangurevitch/redis-cache-go/README.md

 ## Running the project
 In order to run the server redis instance must run and configured correctly in the config file.

+### Running Redis instance with docker
+To start Redis:

+`docker run -d -p 6379:6379 redis`

+### Start the service
-To run the contact caching server:
+To start the contact caching server:

 `go run contact/contact.go`